Rules for Brown County Football League

 - Athletes who meet the weight requirement (7th-max of 155 / 8th- max of 170) will be given a sticker on their helmet identifying them as a legal ball carrier for the remainder of the season.
 The weight limit will be strictly enforced- 7th- 155 max / 8th- 170 max.

 - Once the athlete has weighed in, the decision is final for the remainder of the season- there will be no repeat weigh-ins in an attempt to drop weight and become a legal ball carrier at a later time in the season.

-- After all athletes have been weighed, the Athletic Director shall mail season rosters to each school identifying legal ball carrying athletes.
+- After all athletes have been weighed, the Board of Directors shall mail season rosters to each school identifying legal ball carrying athletes.

 - Athletes who miss the mandatory weigh-in date will have a unified make-up date the week prior to the league’s first game.
 The date and location will be communicated to the school’s Athletic Director the week following the original weigh-in date.
 Schools are responsible for communicating this make-up weigh-in date to their respective football athletes and parents.

 - Practice may begin no earlier than three weeks prior to the first game.

 There has been an addition to the Lions Club list of guidelines and policies – this is relevant specifically to Social Media – this has been in effect since September 25th.

 G. Students involved in interscholastic activities are representatives of our school (Parkview Middle School) and are expected to set forth a positive image at all times.
 Students can and will be removed from inter-scholastics for unacceptable behavior or poor grades.
 Coaches have the right to remove athletes from the team for repeated absence or misbehavior.

 When a coach has deemed an incident as “unacceptable behavior” as related to an event, language, bullying and or misconduct on a social media forum, the following disciplinary actions can and will be adhered to…